Gokuldroid/Gokuldroid.github.io/contents/posts/2026-07-26-the-work-doesnt-speak-for-itself.md

 ## Practices

 **Keep a brag document.** Julia Evans' framing: a running log of accomplishments, updated weekly, each entry dated with what you did and what impact it had ("cut p99 latency 40%, unblocked the mobile launch").
 Fifteen minutes every Friday.
 It is the source material for reviews, promo docs, and your manager's calibration notes — you're doing the sampling for the evaluator, with correct data.
-Related: [Write Things Down](/posts/keeping-judgment-in-the-ai-loop/#write-things-down).

 **Narrate work in public channels.** Demo Fridays, "shipped X, here's what it unlocks" posts, design-doc announcements.
 The test that separates narration from bragging: bragging is about *you* ("I crushed this"); narration is about *the work and what others can now do* ("The batch API is live — you can now backfill without paging oncall").
 Narration is a service: you're making information available that people need and can't get otherwise.
-What's obvious to you is genuinely news to them ([Obvious to you.
-Amazing to others.](/posts/making-ideas-find-their-audience/#obvious-to-you-amazing-to-others)).
+Work that feels routine to you may be genuine news to everyone else.

 **Make wins quotable.** Write the one-sentence version with a number in it, so your manager can forward it verbatim to their manager.
 Managers advocate with the material you hand them.
 Fuzzy work requires them to compose the pitch themselves; most won't.
 A quotable sentence travels up two levels unchanged.